The term “indoor air pollution” may seem a little vague at first, but once you understand what it actually includes you may be very surprised.

 If you suspect that your home has an asbestos, lead or carbon monoxide problem, it’s best to call a professional.
 Professionals can test your home for these toxins and make a recommendation for how to eradicate it.

-If on the other hand, you’re experiencing issues with dust, pet dander, pollen or mold, you can easily remove this pollutants through the use of HEPA air purifier.
+If on the other hand, you’re experiencing issues with dust, pet dander, pollen or mold, you can easily remove these pollutants through the use of HEPA air purifier.
+Here’s a guide on how to find the best allergy air purifier for your needs.

 An air purifier is a specialized machine that strips the air of harmful indoor pollution.
 Depending on the type of device you get, will determine what types of particles the product can remove.
 Some air purifiers are excellent at removing all types of toxins, while others, like ionic air purifiers, focus on a select few.